A3041 Implantable Stimulator-Transponder Manual

 Table: A3041 Implantable Stimulator-Transponder (IST) Configuration Options.
 For each option we give a letter or digit code to select the option in the full part number.

-[16-APR-26] The A3041 Implantable Stimulator-Transponder version table lists some of the possible variants we can compose from the A3041 configuration options.
-Feel free to suggest other variants for your own use.
-Each variant has its own unique part number beginning with "A3041", followed by one or two letters specifying the battery, a digit specifying the stimulus voltage, and another digit specifying the maximum stimulus current.
+The table below lists a selection of possible A3041 Implantable Stimulator-Transponder version from lightest to heaviest.
+Each version has its own unique part number beginning with "A3041", followed by one or two letters specifying the battery, a digit specifying the stimulus voltage, and another digit specifying the maximum stimulus current.
 The battery letter codes are defined by the table itself.
-The stimulus
+The length, type, and termination of the stimulus leads, as well as the antenna type, are further configuration options that complete the part number of a particular A3041 device.

 Version Battery